imarsman/gotail/README.md

-This would take the expanded file list from the final argument (which are not re-checked since by the time the code sees the list it will have been expanded by the shell) and periodically the globbed patterns will be evaluated to produce an expanded list if files that will change as files are added and removed.
+This would take the expanded file list from the final argument (which are not re-checked since by the time the code sees the list it will have been expanded by the shell) and periodically the globbed patterns will be evaluated to produce a list of files that will change as files are added and removed.

+There is a lot for the code to keep track of, including use of resources if a file disappears.
+It may be that more work will need to be done to catch edge cases that could have a negative impact on performance.

 Along with the switch to using the go-arg commandline argument handling package a general review was carried out that allowed interim logic to be removed from